Chronic Pain Management for Registered Massage Therapists

 Partial funding for this program is provided by the Government of B.C.

 Eric Purves has been a Registered Massage Therapist since 2006 and is the co-owner of Achieve Health, a multidisciplinary health care clinic in Victoria, BC.
 His area of therapeutic and research interest is in the treatment and management of persistent pain.
 He currently sits on the executive of the Registered Massage Therapists Association of British Columbia’s (RMTBC’s) professional practice group in pain management.
-Eric is currently pursuing his Masters in Rehabilitation Sciences at UBC.
+Eric recently completed his Masters in Rehabilitation Sciences at UBC.

 - Tickets are 100% refundable up to 17 days prior to an event, 50 % refundable 16-11 days prior, and non-refundable 10 days prior to the event.